SMU Title IX Sexual Harassment Policy prohibits sexual harassment

-As defined by the U.S. Department of Education’s Office for Civil Rights, Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive federal financial assistance, including SMU.
+As defined by the U.S. Department of Education’s Office for Civil Rights, Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive federal financial assistance, including SMU, and prohibits all forms of sexual harassment.

-SMU’s Title IX Coordinator and Deputy Coordinators are available to assist students who have questions or concerns regarding sexual harassment or who wish to file an internal complaint under the University’s Title IX Sexual Harassment Policy.
-The Coordinator and Deputies also can provide students with information about SMU and community resources.
+SMU’s Title IX Coordinator and deputy coordinators are available to assist students who have questions or concerns regarding sexual harassment or who wish to file a complaint under the University’s Title IX Sexual Harassment Policy.
+The coordinator and deputies can also provide students with information about SMU and community resources.
 Please feel free to contact any of the following SMU employees for assistance.
 Deputies serve campus-wide; their departments and schools are listed for informational purposes only.

 SMU Title IX Coordinator